fastai makes deep learning with PyTorch faster, more accurate, and easier

 Note for course.fast.ai students

-fastai v1, and instead follow the installation instructions here.
+fastai 0.7; please follow the installation instructions here.

-Note: If you want to learn how to use fastai v1 from its lead developer, Jeremy Howard, he will be teaching it in the Deep Learning Part I course at the University of San Francisco from Oct 22nd, 2018.
+Note: If you want to dive deep into fastai, Jeremy Howard, its lead developer, will be showing internals and advanced features in Deep Learning Part II at the University of San Francisco from March 18th, 2018.

 NB: fastai v1 currently supports Linux only, and requires PyTorch v1 and Python 3.6 or later.
 Windows support is at an experimental stage: it should work fine but we haven't thoroughly tested it.
 Since Macs don't currently have good Nvidia GPU support, we do not currently prioritize Mac development.